freeCodeCamp/freeCodeCamp/guide/english/voice/index.md

 While state-of-the-art speech recognition systems perform reasonably well in close-talking microphone conditions, performance degrades in conditions where the microphone is far from the user.

 The audio captured by the Echo will be influenced by:
-1) the speaker’s voice against the wall of the room,
+1) the speaker’s voice against the wall of the room
-2) the background noise from outside,
+2) the background noise from outside
 3) the acoustic echo coming from the device’s loudspeaker
 4) the output audio against the wall of the room.

 # Software